awsdocs/aws-iot-docs/developerguide/iot-sns-rule.md

 To test the rule, add a subscription to the SNS topic you created, and update the shadow of any AWS IoT thing\.

 You can use the AWS IoT console to find a thing, open its details page, and change the device's shadow\.
 When the Device Shadow service is notified of the change, it publishes a message on `$aws/things/MySNSThing/shadow/update/accepted`\.
-Your rule is triggered and all subscribers to your SNS topic receive a message that contains your thing's name\.
+Your rule is initiated and all subscribers to your SNS topic receive a message that contains your thing's name\.